Quote:

 Maturation has diverse meanings.

-"the process of being mature".
+One meaning that is relevant to the topic of growth is "the process of being mature".
 This period starts by the end of the puberty in human.

 The term "development" can be used in a broader sense to define many different forms of life.
 However, development and growth are not similar.